 - Creativity: Baking is an art; you express yourself through designs and tastes of pastries, doughnuts, and whatnot.
 Since baking is universal, there are millions of recipes making it harder for you to showcase your talent.
 But, if you manage to display creativity through distinctively electable pastries, you will be a star baker.

-- Updated with latest banking trends: It is expected from you that you are apprised of all major baking recipes and latest trends.
+- Updated with the latest banking trends: It is expected from you that you are apprised of all major baking recipes and latest trends.
 In order to enhance your knowledge, follow or subscribe to prominent blogs, channels, and online forums.
 You can also subscribe to magazines and booklets for greater assistance.

-- Knowledge about latest baking equipment: Every year, innovation takes baking to a whole new level, and you would certainly not want to lag behind due to the use of outdated equipment or baking methods.
-Keep yourself updated with latest technological improvements and inventions!
+- Knowledge about the latest baking equipment: Every year, innovation takes baking to a whole new level, and you would certainly not want to lag behind due to the use of outdated equipment or baking methods.
+Keep yourself updated with the latest technological improvements and inventions!

 - Trained in the baking techniques: More extensive knowledge of recipes will not offer a gateway to glory when you are oblivious to baking techniques.
-Baking techniques such as shaving and grating chocolate, flaky pastry techniques, different uses of ovens and rolling pins, hand-held embellishment instruments, icing techniques etc must be thoroughly known to the freelance baker.
-It is all the more important you take note of latest baking inventories and techniques and train yourself.
+Baking techniques such as shaving and grating chocolate, flaky pastry techniques, different uses of ovens and rolling pins, hand-held embellishment instruments, icing techniques, etc must be thoroughly known to the freelance baker.
+It is all the more important you take note of the latest baking inventories and techniques and train yourself.